-- You can connect one or two servers to the storage subsystems. - No external switches or external Fibre Channel hubs are being used. - Only the DS4400 and DS4500 Storage Subsystems have mini-hubs.
-Two-server DS4400 or DS4500 configurations require four host-side mini-hubs, with exactly one connection from each HBA to a mini-hub. - See the Installation and User's Guide for your storage subsystem for more information.
+- You can connect one or two servers to the storage subsystems. - No external switches or external Fibre Channel hubs are being used. - See the Installation and User's Guide for your storage subsystem for more information.

 Complete the following steps to set up a direct-attached configuration: